-This website was created with the intention of making finding art in Boston easier.
-No matter where you are in the city, world-class exhibitions and galleries are never more than a short subway ride away.
-Using the MBTA subway map as a guide, Boston Art Underground’s goal is to familiarize its users with the art spaces in Boston, and to showcase local artists.
+Boston Art Underground makes finding art in Boston easier.
+No matter where you are in the city, world-class exhibitions and galleries are never more that short subway ride away.
+Using our T map as a guide, Boston Art Underground’s one-click stop familiarizes you with the art spaces, artists and organizations in Boston.

 Deep in the heart of the fresh and bustling Newmarket District, within one of the many renovated mills, you’ll find a hub of creativity and entrepreneurialism.

 CASABLANC is the wild child of Pat Dagle and Cait Danahy.
 The Blanc Agency, their first creation, is a marketing and design company that has been around since 2011.
 After a year of growing success, and a yearning to give back to the artistic community in Boston, they opened the first incarnation of CASABLANC in Cambridge.
 The idea was to give brick and mortar retail access to emerging artists.
 A half gallery, half office space hybrid, the location saw artists given their own production space as well as a place for the artists to offer their goods to the public.